 1. Wearing a White Dress

 White wedding dresses may be the standard now, but that wasn't always the case.
 They didn't become popular in Western culture until the mid-19th century, thanks to Queen Victoria.
 From that point, wearing a white dress down the aisle became a symbol of the bride's purity.
-While some feminists argue that the white dress no longer symbolizes virginity, the color white is still very much used as a symbol for sweetness and innocence in our modern culture.
+While some feminists argue that the white dress no longer symbolizes virginity, the color white is still very much used as a symbol of sweetness and innocence in our modern culture.

 2. Asking the Father's Permission